ProjectCeleste/unit-builder/README.md

 ## License

 Age of Empires Online © Microsoft Corporation.
-This gear stat utility was created under Microsoft's [Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules) using assets from Age of Empires Online, and it is not endorsed by or affiliated with Microsoft.
+This unit builder application was created under Microsoft's [Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules) using assets from Age of Empires Online, and it is not endorsed by or affiliated with Microsoft.

 This application is MIT Licensed.
 Copyright © 2020 Jérémy LAMBERT (SystemGlitch)